Fukushima Daiichi Nuclear Power Plant: Warnings and design critique

 In 1990, the U.S. Nuclear Regulatory Commission (NRC) ranked the failure of the emergency electricity generators and subsequent failure of the cooling systems of plants in seismically very active regions one of the most likely risks.
 The Japanese Nuclear and Industrial Safety Agency (NISA) cited this report in 2004.
 According to Jun Tateno, a former NISA scientist, TEPCO did not react to these warnings and did not respond with any measures.

 Filmmaker Adam Curtis mentioned the risks of the type of boiling water reactors cooling systems such as those in Fukushima I, and claimed the risks were known since 1971 in a series of documentaries in the BBC in 1992 and advised that PWR type reactors should have been used.

 Tokyo Electric Power Company (TEPCO) operated the station and was warned their seawall was insufficient to withstand a powerful tsunami, but did not increase the seawall height in response.
-The Onagawa Nuclear Power Plant, operated by Tohoku Electric Power, ran closer to the epicenter of the earthquake, but had much more robust seawalls of greater height and avoided severe accident.
+The Onagawa Nuclear Power Plant, operated by Tohoku Electric Power, ran closer to the epicenter of the earthquake, but had much more robust seawalls of greater height and avoided a severe accident.

 Incidents and accidents prior to March 2011

 1978

-Fuel rods fell in reactor unit 3, causing a nuclear reaction.
+Control rods fell off in reactor unit 3, causing a nuclear reaction.
 It took about seven and a half hours to place the rods back into proper positions.
 There was no record of the incident, as TEPCO had covered it up; interviews of two former workers in 2007 led to its discovery by TEPCO management.